-A Board member may be removed, with or without cause, at any duly constituted meeting of the Board, by the affirmative vote of 2/3 of then-serving Board members and agreement of the Executive Director.
+A Board member may be removed, with or without cause, at any duly constituted meeting of the Board, by the affirmative vote of 2/3 of then-serving Board members and agreement of the President and Executive Director.

 The Board’s regular meetings may be held at such time and place as shall be determined by the Executive Director.
 The Executive Director or Chair of the Board, may call a special meeting of the Board with Three (3) days’ written notice provided to each member of the Board.

 The notice shall be served upon each Board member via hand delivery, regular mail, email, or fax.
 The person(s) authorized to call such special meetings of the Board may also establish the place the meeting is to be conducted, so as long as it is a reasonable place to hold any special meeting of the Board.

 The Secretary shall be responsible for the recording of all minutes of each meeting of the Board in which business shall be transacted in such order as the Board may determine from time to time.
 However, if the Secretary is unavailable, the Executive Director shall appoint an individual to act as Secretary at the meeting.
 The Secretary, or the individual appointed to act as Secretary, shall prepare the minutes of the meetings, which shall be delivered to the Corporation/Organization to be placed in the minute books.
 A copy of the minutes shall be delivered to each Board member via either regular mail, hand delivered, emailed, or faxed within Three (3) business days after the close of each Board meeting.